 - The largest circulating collection of newspapers in North America--more than 16,000 newspaper titles from all world regions and from every U.S. state—mainstream dailies and opposition papers, rare publications from international conflict zones, U.S. ethnic titles and early African-American newspapers

 - Access to rich holdings in STE print serials through a partnership with the Linda Hall Library of Science, Technology and Engineering

 - More than 800,000 non- U.S. dissertations

-- Area Studies: major collections of news, government documents, and archives from Africa, Latin America, Middle East, Europe, Asia, and South Asia
+- Area Studies: major collections of news, government documents, and archives from Africa, Latin America, Middle East, Europe, Asia, and Southeast and South Asia

 Describing CRL for Customized Reference in Local Subject Guides